MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> People are not disturbed by things, but by the views they take of them.
+> The less people know, the more stubbornly they know it.
-> -- Epictetus
+> -- Osho